 - i.
-List the causes of fecal incontinence, with incidence, pathophysiology, and the characteristic anatomic, neurologic, dermatologic, and endoscopic findings associated with each cause. - ii.
-Describe and discuss an algorithm to approach patients with fecal incontinence - Describe the key components of a thorough history and physical examination of patient with fecal incontinence, including the clinical tools available to quantify fecal incontinence - iv.
-Order anorectal physiology tests and imaging studies as indicated by history and physical findings - v.
-Describe the normal and abnormal findings of anorectal physiology tests and imaging studies that are used in the evaluation of incontinence - vi.
+List the causes of fecal incontinence, with incidence, pathophysiology, and the characteristic anatomic, neurologic, dermatologic, endoscopic, and imaging findings associated with each cause. - ii.
+Describe and discuss an algorithm to approach patients with fecal incontinence. - Describe the key components of a thorough history and physical examination of patient with fecal incontinence, including the clinical tools available to quantify fecal incontinence.

+- iv.
+Order anorectal physiology tests and imaging studies as indicated by history and physical findings. - v.
+Describe the normal and abnormal findings of anorectal physiology tests and imaging studies that are used in the evaluation of incontinence. - vi.
 Interpret anorectal physiology tests and imaging studies that are used in the evaluation of incontinence. - vii.
-Describe and discuss non-operative strategies and surgical options (including sphincteroplasty, sacral nerve stimulation, injectable tissue bulking agents, and implantable devices in the management and treatment of fecal incontinence.

-viii.
-Describe and discuss the indications, contraindications, post-operative care, complications and functional results of fecal diversion, sphincter repair, sacral nerve stimulation, postanal repair, total pelvic floor repair, muscle transpositions, artificial bowel sphincter, and encirclement procedures b.
-Constipation and Pelvic Floor Disorders
+Describe and discuss non-operative strategies and surgical options (including injectable tissue bulking agents, sphincteroplasty, sacral nerve stimulation, and other implantable devices in the management and treatment of fecal incontinence. - viii.
+Describe and discuss the indications, contraindications, post-operative care, complications and functional results of fecal diversion, sphincter repair, sacral nerve stimulation, postanal repair, radiofrequency therapy, total pelvic floor repair, muscle transpositions, artificial bowel sphincter, and encirclement procedures.

+B. Constipation and Pelvic Floor Disorders